peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 ### Response Format

 A successful response MUST use the HTTP status code 200 and the content type `application/entity-events-statement+jwt`.
 The response includes relevant events from the federation's perspective of the Entity.
-If it is a negative response, it will be a JSON object and the content type must be `application/json`.
+If it is a negative response, it will be a JSON object and the content type MUST be `application/json` and use the errors defined in [@!OpenID.Federation].

 The response is a signed JWT that is explicitly typed by setting the `typ` header parameter to `entity-events-statement+jwt` to prevent cross-JWT confusion.
 It is signed with a Federation Entity Key.